benmvp/slides/2019/ato/react-eco.md

 NOTES:
 - The generated CSS classes will be unique so there's no way they can collide
-- The generated markup will also have the same class names
+- These class names are the same one passed into the object lookup
+- Similarly, you'll need a bundler that can process CSS modules
+  * There are webpack loaders

 /////
 <!-- .slide: data-background="url(../../img/nav-react/shaun-low-498556-blue-gray-coral-unsplash.jpg) no-repeat center" data-background-size="cover" -->